Local search for efficient causal effect estimation: Experiments

-\textbf{Details of implementation and parameters setting.} For implementing $CE^{2}LS$, \emph{PC.select} from the $\mathbb{R}$ package \emph{pcalg} is employed to learn the local causal structure around $W$ and $Y$, i.e. $Adj(W)$ and $Adj(Y)$.
-The conditional independence tests are implemented by using $gaussCItest$ and $binCItest$ from the same $\mathbb{R}$ package \emph{pcalg}.
-The average value of these $ACE(W, Y)$ estimated by $CE^{2}LS$ is regarded as the final result.
+\textbf{Calculating $ACE(W, Y)$ by covariate adjustment}.
+For all methods, linear regression and logistic regression are used to estimate the average causal effect of $W$ on $Y$ with covariate adjustment, i.e. $ACE(W, Y)$ as given in Eq.(2) for continuous and binary outcomes, respectively.
+With linear regression, the causal effect is calculated as the partial regression coefficient of $W$.
+It has been shown that when the adjustment set is right, the coefficient of $W$ is the $ACE(W, Y)$~\cite{malinsky2017estimating}.
+For binary outcome, the marginal causal odds ratio (MCOR) as in Eq.(\ref{eq005}) is the estimated $ACE(W, Y)$.
+Logistic regression is employed to obtain $\log(MCOR)$, and this is implemented by an $\mathbf{R}$ package \emph{stdReg}~\cite{sjolander2016regression}.

-PRE considers all pretreatment variables $\mathbf{X}$ as the adjustment set for estimating causal effect of $W$ on $Y$, so we use the $CE^{2}LS$ algorithm without adjustment variable selection to implement it.
+For implementing $CEELS$, \emph{PC.select} from the $\mathbf{R}$ package \emph{pcalg} is employed to learn the local causal structure around $W$ and $Y$, i.e. $Adj(W)$ and $Adj(Y)$.
+The conditional independence tests are implemented by using $gaussCItest$ and $binCItest$ from the same $\mathbf{R}$ package \emph{pcalg}.
+The average value of these $ACE(W, Y)$ estimated by $CEELS$ is regarded as the final result.